dmachard/go-dnscollector/doc/transformers.md

 ```

 Specific directive(s) available for the text format:
-- `repeated`: display the number of detected duplication
+- `reducer-occurences`: display the number of detected duplication

 ### Extractor